chalatz/tours/pages/info/reviews-comments.md

     we hope you and your families are all well.
 Also, please send our regards to Michael and Vasilis as well.<br>\nSincerely,<br>\nJoan Licht and the group (Jules, Ida, Irving, Michael, Ray, Janet, Phil, Marcia, Ian)<br>\nTanta999@aol.com\n\nThanks, I just got back.
-Manuel was excellent.<br>\nThank-you.
+Manuel was excellent. \nThank-you.
 I will definitely recommend your tour.<br>\nRegard PDefilip@aol.com<br>\nPasquale De Filippis, MBA, PMP<br>\nPrincipal Consultant-ESI International\n\nDominic was most pleasand and we had a great time with him in Rhodes Town and in Lindos.
-He made our trip very enjoyable.<br>\nThe rest of our journey was also pleasant, although we could have skipped Santorini.<br>\nWe loved Istanbul.
+He made our trip very enjoyable.
+The rest of our journey was also pleasant, although we could have skipped Santorini.
+We loved Istanbul.
 Both my husband and I look forward to revisiting Rhodes, Istanbul and Athens.
 When we do we will certainly contqact you and I will add my name to those who have previously recommended you.<br>\nSincerely, Natalie <br>\n nvfisher@con2.com\n\nThank